Being diagnosed with MS means that finding the right insurance policy can be more difficult and also often more expensive to buy.

 The MS Trust is unable to recommend specific insurance companies.
 It is worth contacting a number of different insurers to compare prices and cover.

-Some types of insurance are hard to find.
-Critical illness cover or income protection will usually exclude you if you have been diagnosed with a long-term condition such as MS. Alternatively, you may be offered a policy that excludes MS and any related conditions, so you would still be able to claim in some circumstances, for example if you were diagnosed with cancer, or had a stroke, but not for anything related to MS. Some insurers may offer life insurance.
+Some types of insurance can be hard to find.
+Critical illness cover or income protection may exclude you if you have been diagnosed with a long-term condition such as MS. Alternatively, you may be offered a policy that excludes MS and any related conditions, so you would still be able to claim in some circumstances, for example if you were diagnosed with cancer, or had a stroke, but not for anything related to MS. Some insurers may offer life insurance.
 Availability and the level of premiums you have to pay will be based on an assessment of your health.

 Telling insurers about MS